tonymorris/blog/posts/2014-03-04-haskell-functions-take-one-argument.markdown

     appointed Probation Officer

-I understand that in a learning environment, it may be easy to demonstrate and subsequently accept this fact, then later fall afoul when facts learned earlier interfere with this most recent one.
+I understand that in a learning environment, it may be easy to demonstrate and subsequently accept this fact, then later fall afoul when previously learned facts interfere with this most recent one.
 The purpose of going back to square one and starting again is to properly internalise this fact.
 It is an important one, not just for the Haskell programming language, but for Functional Programming in general.

 Joking aside, the purpose of this post is to help reconcile these observations.
 There is a recipe to disentanglement.
 If you find yourself in this situation,